11 Best Small Towns in Mexico for Tourists

 Shop handmade artisan goods in Todos Santos, or learn the perfect tree pose overlooking the ocean in Mazunte.
 Wander the mountain roads in Taxco while looking for centuries-old silver, or sip a fresh fruit smoothie on the powder-soft beaches of Tulum.

-If you're ready to discover the smaller, more local side of Mexico, check out our list of the best small towns in Mexico for tourists.
+If you're ready to discover the top places to visit for a more local side of Mexico, check out our list of the best small towns in Mexico for tourists.

 1. Todos Santos, Baja California Sur